rolstu/rolstu-s-toolkit/Rename Dataset (yolo)/README.md

 ## License

-This project is licensed under the MIT License.
-That means you can do whatever you want with it.
-Like literally, I don't care.
+This project is licensed under the...
+What license??
+Move on man

 ---